 This article describes different ways to optimise the production and supply of district heat and cooling, from smaller to larger optimisations.

-Sewage water can be used to recover waste heat for heating or cooling buildings, and the use of wastewater has high energy potential.
+Sewage water can be used to recover waste heat for heating or cooling buildings, and the use of waste water has high energy potential.

-This article describes strategies to improve energy efficiency in data centres – such as using waste their heat as a heat source for district heating systems.
+This article describes strategies to improve energy efficiency in data centres – such as using waste heat for district heating systems.